-- 5 Turn on the camera. - The camera automatically enters into Playback mode when you connect it to an HDTV. - 6 Control the camera to view photos or play videos.
+- 5 Turn on the camera. - The camera automatically enters Playback mode when you connect it to an HDTV. - 6 View photos or play videos using the camera buttons.

-- When using the HDMI cable, you can connect the camera to an HDTV using the Anynet+(CEC) method. - If the HDTV supports Anynet+(CEC), the TV turns on automatically when used in conjunction with the camera.
+- When using the HDMI cable, you can connect the camera to an HDTV using the Anynet+(CEC) method. - The Anynet+(CEC) functions allow you to control connected devices using the TV remote control. - If the HDTV supports Anynet+(CEC), the TV turns on automatically when used in conjunction with the camera.
 This feature may not be available on some HDTVs. - When connected to an HDTV by an HDMI cable, the camera cannot capture a photo or video. - When connected to an HDTV, some of the camera's playback functions may not be available. - The length of time after which the camera and an HDTV are connected may vary depending on the memory card that you are using.
-As the main feature of a memory card is to increase the transfer speed, it is not necessarily true to say that a memory card with a faster transfer speed is also fast in using the HDMI function.
+As the main feature of a memory card is to increase the transfer speed, it is not necessarily true to say that a memory card with a faster transfer speed is also fast in using the HDMI function. - 1920X1080 (60 fps) videos can be played only on full HDTVs capable of playback at 60 fps.